-Most importantly, remember that any seeds (not just sunflower seeds) that are fed to your pup should always be peeled and should not have any added salt as high sodium levels can result in health issues such as high blood pressure.
+Most importantly, remember that any seeds (not just sunflower seeds) fed to your pup should always be peeled and should not have any added salt, as high sodium levels can result in health issues such as high blood pressure.

-Here’s some more the research behind sunflower seeds:
+Here are some more of the research behind sunflower seeds:

 - Sunflower seeds improve dog's skin and hair coat (1)

 - Magnesium in sunflower seeds may help manage diabetes (2)

 - Sunflower seeds may help in stopping tumor growth (3)

 - Linoleic acid in sunflower seeds may help aging skin (4)

 - Vitamin E in sunflower seeds helps to manage cholesterol levels (5)